 Not for profit.
-In determining whether your direct selling is carried on for profit, all of the facts in regard to the activity are taken into account.
+In deciding whether your direct selling is carried on for profit, take into account all of the facts about the activity.
 No one factor alone is decisive.
-Among the factors to be considered are:
+Among the factors to consider are:

 - 1) Whether you carry on your direct selling in a businesslike manner. - Whether the time and effort you put into direct selling indicate that you intend to make it profitable. - 3) Whether you are depending on income from direct selling for your livelihood. - Whether your losses are due to circumstances beyond your control (or are normal in the start-up phase of direct selling). - Whether you change your methods of operation in an attempt to improve profitability. - Whether you, or your advisors, have the knowledge needed to carry on direct selling as a successful business. - 7) Whether you were successful in making a profit in similar activities in the past. - Whether your direct selling makes a profit in some years, and how much profit it makes. - Whether you can expect to make a future profit from the appreciation of the assets used in your direct selling business.